Northern Graphite (CVE:NGC) Shares Up 20% – Time to Buy?

 Northern Graphite Co.
-(CVE:NGC – Get Free Report)’s share price shot up 20% during trading on Friday .
-The company traded as high as C$0.15 and last traded at C$0.15.
-173,604 shares changed hands during mid-day trading, an increase of 121% from the average session volume of 78,428 shares.
+(CVE:NGC – Get Free Report)’s stock price shot up 20% on Friday .
+The company traded as high as C$0.16 and last traded at C$0.15.
+240,937 shares were traded during mid-day trading, an increase of 185% from the average session volume of 84,499 shares.
 The stock had previously closed at C$0.13.

 About Northern Graphite